naninovel/docs/docs/guide/configuration.md

 Property | Default Value | Description
 --- | --- | ---
 Loader | Scripts- (Addressable, Project) | Configuration of the resource loader used with naninovel script resources.
+Script Root | Assets/Scripts | Directory path relative to the Unity project root, where all the scenario script assets are stored.
 Script Parser | Naninovel.Script Asset Parser, Elringus.Naninovel.Runtime, Version=0.0.0.0, Culture=neutral, Public Key Token=null | IScriptParser implementation to use for creating script assets from text.
 Reimport script assets after modifying this setting for changes to take effect.
 Compiler Localization |  (Naninovel.Compiler Localization) | Locale-specific NaniScript compiler options.
 Will propagate to IDE extension on metadata sync.
 Restart Unity editor and reimport script assets for changes to take effect.
 Stable Identification | False | Whether to automatically write identifiers to all the localizable text parameters in imported scripts.
 Enable to persist associations (eg, localization and voiceover) while editing text content.
 Re-import the scripts for the change to take effect.